Seattle SMART Grant Digital Commercial Vehicle Permit Project: Maps and Data

 Project Area Digital Curb Inventory

-A key goal of the SMART Grant Digital Commercial Vehicle Project is to test out the capabilities of the open-source and publicly accessible, Curb Data Specification (CDS) managed by the Open Mobility Foundation (OMF).
-For our project, CurbIQ has created a web map of our project area and an application programming interface (API) feed of curb zones and policies, all in CDS format.
+A key goal of the SMART Grant Digital Commercial Vehicle Project was to test out the capabilities of the open-source and publicly accessible, Curb Data Specification (CDS) managed by the Open Mobility Foundation (OMF).
+For our project, CurbIQ created a web map of our project area and an application programming interface (API) feed of curb zones and policies, all in CDS format.
 The API allows curb information to be published digitally in a structured way that’s designed for computer programs to access.
-Please take a look and let us know what you think!

-(Note, this project and the data provided in the links below are a work in progress and may include errors.
-Your feedback will help us improve this product!)
+(Note, this project and the data provided in the links below are a work in progress and may include errors.)

 Project Area Web Map

-This mapping tool shows the locations of different types of curb space such as load zones (commercial, passenger, standard), paid parking, and the times these spaces are available for use in the project area.
-The map also shows real-time availability of 25 commercial vehicle load zones.
-Be sure to click through the different filters and other options to get detailed information!
+The mapping tool showed the locations of different types of curb space such as load zones (commercial, passenger, standard), paid parking, and the times these spaces were available for use in the project area.
+The map also showed real-time availability of 25 commercial vehicle load zones.

 Screenshot of the CurbIQ web map